 For a change, head to the Ann Siang Hill and Club Street area.
 Lined with bars and restaurants, this cozy enclave is popular for after-work drinks.

 Start with restaurant-bar Oxwell & Co, which offers British-style bar staples to go with delicious cocktails.
-Don’t miss out on its sister bar Operation Dagger, a cosy underground watering hole.
 Skip your usual gin and tonic and opt for the bar’s specially invented drinks, which are made with fresh produce from Oxwell & Co’s herb garden.

 For a hearty meal, head to PS.Café or try Gem Bar, which is known for its chunky gourmet burgers.
 Craving Japanese food?
 IZY Dining and Bar does small plates Japanese-style and has an extensive sake menu.